aydayurtoglu/CS102-project/group/EceTeker_log.md

 Beste and I brainstormed ideas on how to add all the taken views to an ArrayList and use them.
 I wrote the help page for the app.

+### ~ 10th May 2020 ~
+Beste and I wrote the camera code.
+All of our group members tried to find how to use the pictures we saved into the internal storage.
+We did a group meeting with our TA.
 ****